 - Study the epidemiology of critical illness in children

-Referral and Transport data: This enables us to compare and audit these important aspects of care for children who need paediatric intensive care.
+- Referral and Transport data: This enables us to compare and audit these important aspects of care for children who need paediatric intensive care.

-Background & Funding
+Background and Funding

 The Paediatric Intensive Care Audit Network (PICANet) was established in 2001 by the Universities of Leeds, Leicester and Sheffield with the support of the paediatric intensive care community and their active support continues to be a key component of our successful progress.